 J.K. has since starred in a number of films, including Terminator Genisys (2015), The Meddler (2015) and Worlds Apart (2015).
 He also lent his voice to the animated films Zootopia (2016) and Kung Fu Panda 3 (2016).

-The actor's latest films include The Accountant (2016), starring Ben Affleck, the musical La La Land (2016), which reunites him with director Damien Chazelle, the true-story drama Patriots Day (2017), starring Mark Wahlberg, the comedies Bastards (2017) and All Nighter (2017), and the animated picture Rock Dog (2017) with Luke Wilson, The Snowman (2017) with Eric Fassbender and Justice League (2017) with Ben Affleck and Gal Gadot.
-He also stars in the comedy Father Figures (2017) and the political drama The Front Runner (2018) with Hugh Jackman.
+The actor's latest films include The Accountant (2016), starring Ben Affleck, the musical La La Land (2016), which reunited him with director Damien Chazelle.
+Other films include the true-story drama Patriots Day (2017) starring Mark Wahlberg, the comedies Bastards (2017) and All Nighter (2017), and the animated picture Rock Dog (2017) with Luke Wilson, The Snowman (2017) with Eric Fassbender and Justice League (2017) with Ben Affleck and Gal Gadot.
+He starred in the comedy Father Figures (2017) and the political drama The Front Runner (2018) with Hugh Jackman.

 In 1996 J.K. married actress/producer Michelle Schumacher, whom he met while doing a tour of the musical Peter Pan.
 They have two sons together.